 Selling on Facebook is different from selling on other social media channels.
 Especially during the holidays.
 Check out these tips for excelling at Facebook this time of year.

-Content calendars allow you to map out everything you’ll be posting during a set period (or at least most of it!), images, videos, and hashtags included.
+Content calendars allow you to map out everything you’ll be posting during a set period (or at least most of it!), including images, videos, and hashtags.
+This can take a lot of stress out of executing your social media strategy, because you’re not scrambling last minute.

 Plan ahead by using a social content calendar.

-When you can actually see what is being posted at what time, you’re much less likely to duplicate content, and you’re unlikely to forget a big promotion.
+When you can actually see what is being posted at any given time, you’re much less likely to duplicate content, and you’re unlikely to forget a big promotion.

-You’ll also be saving time and your sanity, which (let’s face it) is often at a premium during the holiday season.
+You’ll also be saving time and your sanity, which (let’s face it) is often at a premium for social media marketers.
 (Feeling overwhelmed?
 We’ve got some tips to help you balance your work and personal time.)

 You can see ahead of time when your promotions are scheduled to be posted, so you won’t be scrambling at the last minute to put together a choppy status update and photo about those gift baskets that are 20% off TODAY ONLY.